Edit Content

 WHAT IS A UROLOGIST?

-Urologists are specialists that treat anything related to the urinary tract, male reproductive system, or male fertility issues.
+Urologists are specialists who treat anything related to the urinary tract, male reproductive system, or male fertility issues.
 Urologists are also trained in treating diseases or conditions that affect these organs.
 Urologists can provide medical or even surgical treatment to patients.

 WHAT KINDS OF CONDITIONS DOES A UROLOGIST TREAT?